Enochack/enochack.github.io/content/posts/mpp-mapreduce.md

 ## Drawbacks of MPP

-### Barrel Effect
+### Bucket Effect

 As each subtask is bound to a specific cluster node and data slice, it is impossible to re-schedule a subtask to be executed on another cluster node or data slice if the subtask execution is slower than expected.
-This leads to the barrel effect, where the slowest subtask will determine the duration of the entire ditributed query.
+This leads to the bucket effect, where the slowest subtask will determine the duration of the entire ditributed query.

+### Limited Scalability

+Because of the bucket effect we mentioned in previous paragraph, if the cluster grows larger, there will be a greater chance to have some slow tasks which slow down the entire query.

 ### Problems with Heavy Queries

 MPP systems always rely on a large memory since performance is so critical.
-So if a query has a very large input or output dataset, it will be likely that the query will fail.
+So if a query input or output a very large dataset, the query will be more likely to fail.

 ### Poor Concurrency